claireecho/Negotiator-Bot/README.md

 ## ✨ Features

-- **Smart Negotiation**: Uses GPT-3.5-turbo to evaluate candidate negotiations
+- **AI-Powered Negotiation**: Uses GPT-3.5-turbo to evaluate candidate negotiations with realistic recruiter behavior
-- **Dynamic Offers**: Three-tier offer system (Entry, Mid, Senior level positions)
+- **Real Company Offers**: Personalized offers from actual tech companies (Google, Microsoft, Apple, Amazon, Airbnb, Stripe, etc.)
+- **Professional PDF Generation**: Download detailed offer letters as PDFs that match your exact offer
+- **Progressive Difficulty**: Negotiations become more challenging with each attempt - first try is moderate, subsequent attempts are much stricter
+- **Company Preservation**: Offers maintain the same company and position throughout negotiations - only compensation improves
+- **Change Explanations**: Clear explanations of what specifically changed in improved offers
+- **Four-Tier System**: New Grad, Entry, Mid, and Senior level positions with appropriate compensation and benefits
 - **Real-time Chat**: Interactive web interface for seamless conversation
-- **Professional UI**: Modern, responsive design with smooth animations
+- **Professional UI**: Modern, responsive design with smooth animations and collapsible offer display
-- **Offer Management**: Visual display of current offers with benefits and salary ranges
+- **Offer Management**: Visual display of current offers with company branding, benefits, equity, and signing bonuses
-- **Intelligent Responses**: Bot can improve, maintain, or decline offers based on negotiation quality
+- **Intelligent Responses**: Bot can improve, maintain, decline, or withdraw offers based on negotiation quality and attempt number
+- **Offer Withdrawal**: Bot can withdraw offers for unprofessional, demanding, or disrespectful behavior
 - **User-Friendly Setup**: No environment variables needed - enter your OpenAI API key directly in the web interface

 ## 🚀 Quick Start